How Does an LED Emit the Light? Its Working Principle & Types

 A simple LED circuit

 When electrons recombine with holes within the semiconductor material, they release energy in the form of photons.
-The photons emitted by the LED are then funneled out through a lens, which focuses the light into a beam.
+The emitted photons are then funneled out through a lens, which focuses the light into a beam.

 When the diode is forward biased, minority charge carriers(electrons) move from p-type material to n-type material.
 Similarly, minority charge carriers(holes) move from n-type material to p-type material.
 At the junction, the extra minority carriers recombine with the majority charge carriers.
 Thus energy is emitted in the form of photons.